 Let’s get cracking.
 Where to begin?
 Well, it’s probably a good idea to start by telling you where to find housing… but here’s an overlook on the topics we are going to cover.
 You can either follow along as we go, or skip straight ahead to the topics most relevant to you.

 The most important thing that you need to know, before anything else, is that you must find your housing yourself.
 Unlike other universities in different countries, Dutch universities do not organize your housing for you.
 You need to find and apply for your own housing.
 Now, that doesn’t mean you won’t find any campus housing; in contrast, there’s a lot to choose from!
 If you want to start searching right away, go explore College Life Housing.

 Finding student housing on campus is very possible.
 However, there are usually limited spaces.
-Campus housing is typically reserved for first year students.
-So, if you are entering your freshman year of your Bachelor, your Master’s or even further education, you quality as a first year student.
+Campus housing is typically reserved for first-year students.
+So, if you are entering your freshman year of your Bachelor, your Master’s or even further education, you qualify as a first-year student.
 Oh, that also goes for exchange students!

 If you are in your second or third year, sorry to say, but you can’t live in reserved campus housing.
 But, you can still live in unreserved student housing.
 There are many student accommodations for every type of student, no matter your year of study.
 Don’t worry, we’ve got you covered.
 But more on that in a little bit.

 One of the agencies that partners with universities is SSH.
 They have over 19,000 student accommodations all over the Netherlands.
 The thing about SSH is that they have two options.
 One is ‘reserved accommodations’, and the other is ‘regular accommodations’.
 Just to break it down for you, we are going to explain what this means.